Ōfuna Station: Lines

-Ōfuna Station is served by the Tokaido Main Line, Shōnan-Shinjuku Line, Negishi Line (Keihin-Tōhoku Line), Yokosuka Line, as well as the Shonan Monorail.
+Ōfuna station is served by the Tokaido Main Line, Shōnan-Shinjuku Line, Negishi Line (Keihin-Tōhoku Line), Yokosuka Line, as well as the Shonan Monorail.
 It is 46.5 km from the terminus of the Tōkaidō Main Line at Tokyo Station.

 Station layout

-Ōfuna Station is an elevated station with five island platforms serving a total of 11 tracks.
-The adjacent Shonan Monorail station has a single bay platform.
+Ōfuna stationis an elevated station with five island platforms serving a total of 11 tracks.
+The connected Shonan Monorail station has a single bay platform.

 There are above-track station buildings at both ends of the platforms, toward Fujisawa and toward Totsuka, offering passage between lines inside the ticket gates.
 The Kashio River, which runs between the two current station buildings, is a city boundary, meaning that the end of the station near Fujisawa is in Kamakura, while the end toward Totsuka is in Sakae-ku, Yokohama.
 However, the station master's office is, as was before the station's rebuilding, on the Kamakura side, so the station is treated as a Kamakura station, and not considered to be within the city of Yokohama.

 The Fujisawa-side station building has the southern ticket gates and connects to East and West exits.
 The station building is connected by a passageway beside the building to the Shonan Monorail station.
 There is also a Midori no Madoguchi staffed ticket office and a View Plaza travel agency.

 In the Totsuka-side station building is the northern ticket gate, connected to the Kasama Entrance.

 Platforms

 History

-Ōfuna Station opened on November 1, 1888 as a station on the Tōkaidō Main Line.
+Ōfuna Station opened on November 1, 1888, as a station on the Tōkaidō Main Line.
 The Yokosuka Line between Ōfuna and Yokosuka opened on June 16, 1889.
 Freight operations began in 1894.

 In May 1966, the Yokohama Dreamland Monorail began operations from Ōfuna to Yokohama Dreamland, an amusement park built some 7 km north of the station.
 However, the monorail stopped running in September 1967 after cracks were found in the guideway.
+The monorail station was eventually decommissioned in 1992 and its former site is now an apartment block.

-On March 7, 1970 another monorail began operations from Ōfuna to the south.
+On March 7, 1970, another monorail began operations from Ōfuna to the south.
 This Shonan Monorail eventually connected the station to Enoshima.